-This simple step-by-step guide details how to protect doors on-site from damage and avoid extra costs.
+We are regularly getting asked how to protect doors from damage on site.
+Our team have come together to develop this simple step-by-step guide to protect doors from damage and avoid extra costs.
 Bufferboard provides extra heavy duty door protection to give you that peace of mind.

 What you’ll need: